apotoczek/axpmda/README.md

 Setup new users via Django admin superuser

-Users can login/logout via Login link on /mood/v1/
+Users can login/logout via Login link on /mood/v1/ or directly at /api-auth/login/?next=/mood/v1/